 Veggies.
 Served in small amounts, steamed carrots, broccoli, and green beans are health foods for your dog.
 Some trainers even use frozen green beans as a training treat.

 Cranberries.
 Cranberries are packed with great vitamins that can benefit your dog.
 If you’re making your cranberry sauce from scratch, feel free to share a bit.
 But if you’re feasting on the canned or jelly cranberry sauce, skip it altogether.
 That stuff has a lot of sugar, which isn’t healthy for Fido.

 Bread (not dough).
 Bread rolls (in small quantities) won’t hurt your buddy.
 But skip the raw bread dough.
 The heat from your pup’s body may cause swallowed bread dough to rise inside of him, which is uncomfortable at best and fatal at worst.

 Pumpkin (skip the pie and spices).
-Dogs love pumpkin!
+Dogs ruv pumpkin!
+The plain stuff, pure and good (like your dog’s heart).
 Avoid sharing canned pumpkin pie filling or a pumpkin pie – it’s too rich for your dog’s digestive system.
 And make sure the pumpkin you do feed your dog hasn’t been spiced or seasoned: spices like nutmeg and sage are poisonous for your pooch.

 Bone appétit, pups!

 (Photo by @murrow_the_frenchie)